Banford Road Farm

 The Backstory

 One sweltering Paraguayan summer night, I stashed my 3G hotspot up in the rafters over my bed.
 It was the only internet signal I could get.
-Sweating in bed, I found an article about Singing Frogs Farm in California and how they were still thriving despite being in the peak of a drought in 2014.
-Many other big farms were at risk of crop failure, but Singing Frogs was thriving.
-They claimed that removing tillage from the farm had drastically improved their farm's resilience against drought and climate change.
+Sweating in bed, I found an article about Singing Frogs Farm in California.
+It was 2014 and many big farms were at risk of crop failure due to drought, but Singing Frogs was thriving.
+They claimed that removing tillage from their farm had drastically improved their resilience to drought and other impacts of climate change.
 They were some of the earliest pioneers in the organic, no-till farming movement and were proving that ecological farming practices could dramatically improve soil health.
-Oh, and by the way, this style of farming also sequesters atmospheric carbon in the soil, brings native bees back to the farm, produces better tasting, and more nutrient-dense vegetables.
+Oh, and by the way, this style of farming also sequesters atmospheric carbon in the soil, brings native bees back to the farm, and produces better-tasting and more nutrient-dense vegetables.
+Suffice it to say, the seed of my interest in farming was planted.

-In 2016, Julie and I interned on two West Coast farms.
-The first was the Kern Family Farm in the mountains near Yosemite.
-The second was Mountain Cloud Farm in Clark Fork, Idaho.
-We then moved to Shanghai to live near Julie's extended family and to work as teachers.
-Our goal was to save enough money as teachers to buy land and start a farm somewhere in the United States.
+In the spring of 2016, Julie and I interned on two small farms to get a more intensive farming experience, one in California near Yosemite and the other in northern Idaho.
+The first farm showed us the financial hardship that can come with farming, but the second, Mountain Cloud Farm, convinced us that our vision was attainable.
+That summer we relocated to Shanghai to be near Julie's extended family.
+We set a goal to save enough money as teachers to buy land and start a farm somewhere in the United States.
 We taught in Shanghai for four years before finally meeting our savings goal.

-In January of 2022, we found nine acres on Banford Road in Woodstock, IL.
-The parcel was a decades-overgrown tree nursery, full of invasive buckthorn and honeysuckle.
-You could barely walk through it.
-While under contract to buy the land, a Farm Service Agency loan officer drove by our prospective 9 acres and immediately called me to tell me that the property looked too rough to be farmed--that it was just too risky.
+In January of 2022, we found a 9-acre property on Banford Road in Woodstock, Illinois.
+The parcel was a decades-overgrown tree nursery, so full of invasive buckthorn and honeysuckle you could barely walk through it.
+While under contract to buy the land, a Farm Service Agency loan officer drove by the property and immediately called to tell me that the property looked too rough to be farmed—that it was too risky.

-In March of 2022, with a different lender, we closed on 9 acres of wooded land that had no driveway access, no electricity, and no water.
-Against all odds, 3 months later we were certified organic and selling at two farmers markets.
-In 2024 we had a baby boy who loves going outside on the farm.
+In March of 2022, with a different lender, we closed on the property: 9 acres of wooded land that had no driveway access, no electricity, and no water.
+Against all odds, 3 months later, we were Certified Organic and selling at two farmers' markets.

 Our Growing Methods